dsjh17/Autoencoder-for-Anomaly-Detection-on-MetroPT-dataset/README.md

 1. preprocessing.py
 - Processes the data to the format used in the respective autoencoder and arima models
-- Only needs to be run once to update the original dataset with new columns of useful information
+- Only needs to be run once to update the original dataset with a new column of labels as detailed by the ground truth

 2. line_plots.py (optional)
 - For visualizing the various analog and digital sensors operating during a normal time frame, as well as during the periods of failure